METAL WITH HEAT TRANSFER VINYL: A GOOD CONDUCTOR OF HEAT IS WHAT YOU NEED!

 - Now, cut it out on your cutting machine.
 Then, weed out the excess vinyl using tweezers.

-- Using a high task mask and scraping tool, carefully pick up your vinyl.
+- Use a high task mask and scraping tool to pick up your vinyl carefully.

 So, the next step is preparing your metal panel.